Inclusive Pedagogy

 Request a Class Visit

 Faculty members in their first through fifth years can request that the Director of Teaching Mentoring observe a class.
 This will include a pre-observation meeting, as well as a post-observation meeting.
 These observations and discussions allow faculty members to receive feedback from an independent source – from outside of one’s department.
-To request an observation, email Gordon Bigelow.
+To request an observation, email Vanessa Rogers.

 Visit a Class